acne

 Medication

-If the above doesn't help your acne, there are a few over-the-counter acne medications available.
+If the above doesn’t help your acne, there are a few over-the-counter acne medications available.
 Most of these medications contain ingredients that can help kill bacteria (propionibacterium acnes) or reduce excess sebum production on your skin.
-Some of these drugs have an anti-inflammatory effect.
+Some of these medications have anti-inflammatory properties.
 These include:

-• Benzoyl peroxide is present in many acne creams and gels.
-It is used to dry out existing red pimples and red bumps and prevent new ones.
-Benzoyl peroxide also kills acne-causing bacteria (propionibacterium acnes)
+• Benzoyl peroxide is found in many acne creams and gels.
+It is used to dry out existing red pimples and red bumps and prevent new ones from forming.
+Benzoyl peroxide also kills bacteria that cause acne (propionibacterium acnes)

 • Resorcinol is a less common ingredient used to remove dead skin cells.

-Sometimes people with a skin condition continue to experience symptoms despite various acne treatments.
-If this happens, it's best to seek medical advice for acne treatments specific to your skin.
+Sometimes, people with a skin condition continue to experience symptoms despite various acne treatments.
+If this happens, it is best to seek medical advice for acne treatments that are specific to your skin.
 Your doctor can prescribe medications that can help reduce your symptoms and prevent acne scarring.
 These include:

-• Prescription creams such as retinoic acid or benzoyl peroxide are often stronger than over-the-counter treatments.
+• Creams such as retinoic acid or prescription strength benzoyl peroxide are often stronger than over-the-counter treatments.
 They work to reduce excess sebum production.
-Benzoyl peroxide serves as a bactericidal agent that prevents the resistance of acne-causing bacteria to antibiotics.
+Benzoyl peroxide acts as a bactericidal agent that reduces the resistance of acne-causing bacteria against antibiotics.
 It also has moderate comedone destroying and anti-inflammatory properties.

 • Isotretinoin (Accutane) is a vitamin A-based medication used to treat certain cases of severe nodular acne.
-It can cause serious side effects and is only used when other treatments have failed.
+It can cause serious side effects and is only used when other treatments have not worked.

 Your doctor may recommend procedures to treat severe acne and prevent scarring.
 These procedures work by removing damaged skin and reducing oil production.
-They contain:
+They include:

 • Photodynamic therapy uses medication and a special light or laser to reduce oil production and bacteria.
-Other lasers can only be used to help improve acne or scars.
+Other lasers may be used alone to help improve acne or scars.

-Your doctor may recommend using cortisone injections if your acne consists of large cysts.
-Cortisone is a steroid produced naturally by your body.
-It can reduce inflammation and speed up healing.
+Your doctor may recommend cortisone injections if your acne consists of large cysts.
+Cortisone is a steroid that is naturally produced by your body.
+It can reduce inflammation and speed healing.
 Cortisone is usually used in conjunction with other acne treatments.

 What is the outlook for someone with acne?